Jasonredding55/SQL-Football-Project/README.md

 Average age of players in each position

-Average age of all players
+Average age of all players in the Premier League

-Amount of Players per nationality

-Goal contributions per nationality

-**Team analysis**
+**Team and nation analysis**

 Goals scored per team